LukeGrahamLandry/franca/devlog.md

+// :dontforgetslowcopy

+- in the device tree, pci.reg tells me where the configuration space is, and then i can iterate through that and find the active ones with vendorid != 0xFFFF, and the deviceid is offset 0x1000 from the ones in the virtio spec? looks promising in qemu, i find exactly one with id=3 when i ask for `virtio-serial-pci` and zero with `virtio-serial-device`. still doesn't look like that works in avf, tho it does have the right vendorid for virtio, just not deviceid=3 for console. it has 66. really hard to do this with one bit communication channel of did it hang or not. oh wait thats for "Transitional PCI Device ID", if its not transitional (whatever that means), offset is 0x1040 and then apple does have deviceid=3.
+- not clear to me if cap_ptr and cap_next are supposed to be 8 bits or 16 bits. maybe one is pci and one is pcie? am i supposed to manually add 0x40 to skip the header? maybe i thought it was hitting dohang but really the loop wasnt terminating i think osdev is lying to me about "The bottom two bits are reserved and should be masked before the Pointer is used to access the Configuration Space." because without that, it gets VIRTIO_PCI_CAP_DEVICE_CFG in qemu which it should. ok we've learned i get to pick an address and write it in the bar to choose where i want the mmio to work does it have to be one of the addresses in pci.ranges? seems like yes. once again, works in qemu (after much time wasted on double adding the offset). hangs avf.
+- ayyyy at least ive achived another information channel, when i fail at it, Console.app has `Not mapping BAR because address 0xffffffffdabc0000 is not valid.` so i can give myself 64 bits at a time instead of 1. its just a bit lossy because you don't get the message if you try to write a valid address, so just set a high bit and ignore that one i guess.
+- looks like setting bar isn't the problem. the one from ranges i try to use is 0x0000000050000000 and it doesn't think thats invalid. but its promising that i was looking for something called BAR and i found something called BAR. maybe they just don't implement emerg_wr for some reason (and express their displeasure at me trying to use it by hanging). im pretty sure interrupts start off masked (thats what the linux boot thingy says you have to do), so im not just dying over and over in the missing interrupt handler.
+- tho, a slight detour that concerns me: `orb dtc -fI fs /sys/firmware/devicetree/base` doesn't have a pcie node, and does have a bunch of virtio_mmio, and it claims to use Virtualization.framework which makes sense to me because its not slow as fuck, which implies i can ask for the type of io thats not super complicated.

+## (Nov 11)

 - it seems my woes with virtualization.framework were just that i downloaded the wrong files to use as a liunx kernel from clicking around in the link from their example.